Performance and quality: the best of both worlds.

 Alternatively, you may get fast browser-based layout performance, but the end result is ugly and unhelpful.
 Bad layouts fail to untangle networks if there’s limited time, so you’re left with a confusing visualization that offers little insight:

-KeyLines already provides a range of powerful force-directed layouts to suit every data scenario.
-In KeyLines 4.6 we launched the organic layout – our solution to the ‘speed v quality’ layout issue.
+Our graph visualization products already provide a range of powerful force-directed layouts to suit every data scenario.
+We recently launched the organic layout – our solution to the ‘speed v quality’ layout issue.
 It’s great for any network type and is a particularly good choice for larger datasets.

-This blog post takes a closer look at our newest addition to the KeyLines layouts family.
+This blog post takes a closer look at the newest addition to our layouts family.
 It shows how the organic layout delivers on performance and quality, so you get the best of both worlds.

-Let’s start by comparing the organic layout with KeyLines’ default standard layout.
+Let’s start by comparing the organic layout with our default standard layout.

 The standard layout gives you a clear pattern of nodes.
 You can see how consistent link lengths give a concise and compact structure, making it a great choice when you’re trying to fit your visualization onto a small screen: